StardustXR/website/docs/01-get-started/02-Quickstart.md

 </h1>

 :::info
 Stardust XR is packaged in the [Terra repository](https://terra.fyralabs.com/).
-If you are using [Ultramarine Linux](https://ultramarine-linux.org) or [Bazzite](https://bazzite.gg), this reposoitory comes pre-installed, otherwise you can add the repository.
+If you are using [Ultramarine Linux](https://ultramarine-linux.org) or [Bazzite](https://bazzite.gg), this reposoitory comes pre-installed, otherwise you will need to add the repository:

 If you are using a [Fedora Atomic Edition](https://fedoraproject.org/atomic-desktops/) or derrivative you will need to run the following command:
 ```